 - 1. Late Policy this online course is designed for interaction, so deadlines are important.
 If you fall behind, then you cannot participate as fully in the course.
-Exceptions to this policy must be approved by the instructor prior to deadlines.
-There is grace for genuine emergencies. - Plagiarism definitions and consequences are stated in the current Student Handbook.
+Exceptions to this policy must be approved by the instructor before deadlines.
+There is grace for genuine emergencies. - 2.
+Plagiarism definitions and consequences are stated in the current Student Handbook.
 A good rule of thumb is "ask if you are in doubt." - 3.
 Inclusive Language it is a course expectation that you will use inclusive language in all posts, assignments, and communications. - 4.
 Electronic Communications you are expected to check the UDTS course site regularly for course updates.
-All official emails will come through the UD system. - 5.
-Tech Support direct your technical questions to the Director of Seminary Technology
+All official emails will come through the UD system.

-MN 555 Polity and Program of the PC(USA) Summer 2022 Page 6
+MN 555 Polity and Program of the PC(USA) Summer 2024 Page 6